 You can then save responses in your client notes (we recommend saving them as client notes in SolaGenius), and act accordingly with each client.
 This way, you can avoid having the conversation in person, and you can avoid any awkward misunderstandings or assumptions.

-If you are not yet comfortable with asking people whether they have been immunized or being asked whether you have been immunized, we recommend sticking to a mask policy all around.
+If you are not yet comfortable with asking people whether they have been vaccinated or being asked whether you have been vaccinated, we recommend sticking to a mask policy all around.
 Although it may conflict with the wishes of some clients, this conservative approach avoids sticky situations and unsafe environments where COVID may spread more easily.